clementlabois/Data-Analysis/README.md

   - Power BI / Looker
   - Streamlit

+## Portfolio Projects
+In this section, I will list data analytics projects and briefly describe the technology stack used to solve the cases.

 ## Education
 - **Data Analyst** Diploma co-certified by MINES ParisTech | PSL, Data Analysis March 2025 - May 2025 :